A short course on Tensor algebra and analysis, with applications to differential geometry: Scalar, vector and tensor fields

-A {\it deformation} is any continuous and bijective function $f(p):\Omega\rightarrow\Eu$, i.e. any transformation of a region $\Omega\subset\Eu$ into another region of $\Eu$; bijectivity imposes that to any point $p\in\Omega$ corresponds one and only point in the transformed region, and vice-versa.
-This is a constraint imposed to a function from $\Eu$ to $\Eu$ ti represent a physical deformation of a body.
+A {\it deformation} is any continuous and bijective function $f(p):\Omega\rightarrow\Eu$, i.e. any transformation of a region $\Omega\subset\Eu$ into another region of $\Eu$; bijectivity imposes that to any point $p\in\Omega$ corresponds one and only one point in the transformed region, and vice-versa, which is the mathematical condition expressing the physical constraint of mass conservation.

 Finally, the basic difference between fields/deformations and curves, is that a field or a deformation is defined over a subset of $\Eu$, not of $\R$.
 In practice, this implies that the components of the field/deformation are functions of three variables, the coordinates $x_i$ of a point $p\in\Omega$.